djeidy/codex/codex-web/README.md

 ```

 This will:
-- Start the Codex web server on port 3001
+- Start the MTR web server on port 3001
 - Start the React development server on port 3000
 - Open http://localhost:3000 in your browser